Official Fishing Thread. Just a bunch of outdoorsy ballers.

 My buddy took the wheel and putted us up to the exact spot we wanted to fish.
 His friend retired from offshore charter fishing and gave him the log books with a diary of all his spots.
 My friend had plugged all those spots into his Navionics app and for the rest of the day we drifted over spot after spot.
 They were labeled in the log book as "yellow edge grouper."

-For the next several hours we drifted over spot after spot catching fish after fish .
-After only about 20 minutes of deep dropping our other friend started puking over and over.
-For the rest of the trip he was out of commission and just laying on the coffin box or on the mezzanine.
+After only about 20 minutes of deep dropping our other friend started puking repeatedly.
+For the remaining duration of the trip he was out of commission and laying on the coffin box or on the mezzanine.
 So it was just two of us driving the boat around , setting up drifts, and deep dropping with the electric reels.

 We mostly caught porgy and beeliner.
-But my friend pulled up a nice yellow edge grouper and I was screaming as that was the first grouper ever caught on one of my boats.
-And I also screamed when he pulled up the long tail sea bass as it was an exotic fish I've never seen.
+But my friend pulled up a nice yellow edge grouper.
+When I saw the grouper emerge from the water I screamed because it was the first grouper ever caught on one of my boats.
+I also got excited when he pulled up a long tail sea bass .
+It was an exotic and beautiful fish I've never seen caught in person.
 I'd say the final tally was probably 15 beeliners, 10 porgies, the grouper, and the sea bass.

 I was super interested to see how my new Airmar 1KW transducer would perform.
 I was surprised when my friend said those are fish on the screen at 400 feet.
 In that depth, a cloud of fish looks like what I'm used to reading as general water disturbance in shallower depth.
 At the greater depth, fish marks are much smaller.
 Now I know what to look for in deeper water.